It is a collaborative group of acute and chronic eczematous disorders that affect the dorsal and palmar aspects of the hand.

 Ultraviolet radiation therapy

-Ultraviolet A radiation with or without psoralens has been used with at least moderate efficacy to treat all types of resistant hand dermatitis.
+Ultraviolet A radiation with or without psoralens has been used with at least moderate efficacy to treat resistant hand dermatitis.
 Ultraviolet radiation leads to local immunosuppression and reduces inflammation.

-Ultraviolet B radiation has been found to be equal to or slightly less effective than ultraviolet A radiation.
+Ultraviolet B radiation is equal to or slightly less effective than ultraviolet A radiation.
 Other treatment considerations

 Other available treatments include local steroid injections for resistant cases.
-Botulinum injections and iontophoresis have been shown to be somewhat effective for pompholyx.
+Botulinum injections and iontophoresis are somewhat effective for pompholyx.